 Some of the popular dishes of Chhattisgarh are Muthiya, Cheela, angakar roti, chousela roti, Bore Baasi, and Iddhar.

-One popular dish from the state is Cheela, which is flat chapati like dish which is prepared with the rice batter, and eaten with tomato and green chutney in the region.
+One popular dish from the state is Cheela, which is a flat chapati like dish which is prepared with the rice batter, and eaten with tomato and green chutney in the region.

 Goa is a popular tourist destination in India.
-Goan food is very much similar to Portuguese food and is mostly seafood based, coconut based food.
+Goan food is very much similar to Portuguese food and is mostly seafood based, coconut-based food.

-As we know Goa is along the coastal belt hence fish and chicken based dishes are prominently used.
+As we know Goa is along the coastal belt hence fish and chicken-based dishes are prominently used.
 Seafood lovers may find a delectable spread of prawns, mussels, crabs, lobsters, mackerel, tuna, and salmon.

 Fish Curry, is a very popular dish of Goa prepared with marinating fish and cooking it with several spices and tamarind puree.
 A taste you will definitely relish.

-Main popular Gujarati food is dhokla, fafda, khakra, khandvi, muthiya.
+The main popular Gujarati food is dhokla, fafda, khakra, khandvi, muthiya.
 A Gujarati thali will include roti, rice, dal or kadhi, sabzi, and homemade pickle.
 Mohanthal is also a popular Gujarati sweet.

 The most popular Gujarati food is spongy dhoklas which are loved as snacks all over India.
 Dhokla is made of chickpea flour (besan) which is steamed and is eaten with chutney or sauce.

 Haryanvi people are simple and humble, and the region is well known for its agriculture treasure.
-Their cuisines are also simple with a lot of Milk, curd, and Ghee as they pet cows and buffaloes at homes.
+Their cuisines are also simple with a lot of milk, curd, and Ghee as they pet cows and buffaloes at homes.

 Most of the people living in Haryana are Hindus and their food is vegetarian.
-It is called the land of Rotis with some popular delicacies like Rajma chawal, Kadhi, Aloo tikki, Dahi Bhalle, Kheer.
+It is called the land of Rotis with some popular delicacies like Rajma chawal, Kadhi, Aloo Tikki, Dahi Bhalle, Kheer.